Promoting liver health education. Our Passion is Prevention.

 Viral hepatitis, a silent epidemic, claims 1.4 million lives annually - making it comparable to HIV, tuberculosis, and malaria.

 Preventing disease, promoting screenings, and improving patient adherence to treatment regimens depends on an understanding of the importance of the liver.

-Liver health education is the critical rationale, for motivating individuals to adopt healthy lifestyles, and
+Liver health education is the critical rationale for motivating individuals to adopt healthy lifestyles and avoid risk behaviors.

 What does your liver